raul23/search-ebooks/README.rst

 `search-ebooks`_ is a command-line program that searches through content and metadata of different types of ebooks.
-It is based on the `pyebooktools`_ Python package for the conversion of ebooks to ``.txt`` in order to then search on them.
+It is based on the `pyebooktools`_ Python package for building ebook management scripts (e.g. conversion of ebooks to ``.txt`` in order to then search on them)

 `:warning:`